MuhammedBuyukkinaci/My-Helper-Functions/README.md

 # Important Python Concepts in OOP

 1) Classes allow us to group data and functions and make them easy to use.
 We don't have to use `self` in regular methods(like constructor) but using `self` is a convention.
 In class methods, `cls` is a convention.
 Class variables are variables that were shared by all instances of Class and they are the same across all instances.
 If we want class variables to be modified through instances, use them via self.
 However, if you don't want class variables to be modified through instances, use them via Employee.class_variable or define a **classmethod**(set_raise_amt) that modifies class variable. **from_string** is an alternative method defined via **classmethod**. staticmethod neither takes an cls argument like classmethod nor self argument like regular method.
 It is in class because of some kind of relationship with Class.
-In reality, staticmethod shouldn't acess to class or instance eanywhere in itself.
+In reality, staticmethod shouldn't access to a class or an instance anywhere in itself.

 ```classes_intro.py
 import datetime